WendyShang/crVAE/README.md

 ```
 nSamples=500 modelFile=birds_Stage1_crvae.t7 modelDir=/path/to/pretrained/ saveDir=/path/to/save/ th generate_images.lua
 ```
- - To generate Stage2 images, the Stage1 models are needed.
+ - To generate Stage2 images-128x128 for Birds and CelebA, 224x224 for LSUN bedrooms-the Stage1 models are necessary to have.
 In addition, Birds and CelebA require 2 GPUs and LSUN bedrooms 3 GPUs.
 The Stage2 models trained with perceptual loss are named in the format of `DATASET_Stage2_MODELTYPE_perc.t7`, without `DATASET_Stage2_MODELTYPE.t7`.
 For example, `birds_Stage2_crvae_perc.t7` refers to the Stage2 model trained on top of crVAE-GAN Stage1 model for Birds with perceptual loss.
 To generate,
 ```
 nSamples=500 modelFile=birds_Stage2_crvae_perc.t7 modelDir=/path/to/pretrained/ saveDir=/path/to/save/ th generate_images.lua
 ```